Uppaluri-KH/DrSK-WES_Pipeline/README.md

 **Problem 4:** Running VEP - MSG: ERROR: Multiple assemblies found for cache version

-**Solution: ** If there are multiple cache versions of an assembly, Specify the assembly to be used or move the unused assembly from the directory. (“--assembly [assembly]”)
+**Solution :** If there are multiple cache versions of an assembly, Specify the assembly to be used or move the unused assembly from the directory. (“--assembly [assembly]”)